 - 3 cups crab broth (Note: I boiled the crabs and used this broth.
 You may substitute with water or seafood broth.
 When you cook the mussels add 2 cups of water.
 You can use the liquid from when you parboiled the veggies.)

-Boil 5 cups of water and blanch the string beans, eggplant and banana heart.
-Cook each vegetable for about 4 minutes or when tender but still crisp.
+- Boil 5 cups of water and blanch the string beans, eggplant and banana heart.
+Cook each vegetable for about 4 minutes or until tender but crisp.
 Transfer the vegetables in the water and ice mixture.
 Keep it in the bowl until vegetables are cold.
 Remove from the bowl and set aside.

-Fry shrimps,squids and mussels.
+- Fry shrimp, squid and mussel.
 Saute crabs.
 Remove from pan and set aside.

-Add annatto powder and toasted rice (grinded) (substitute with cornstarch diluted in water or breadcrumbs) to thicken sauce.
+- Add annatto powder and grinded toasted rice or (substitute with cornstarch diluted in water or breadcrumbs) to thicken sauce.